Murraysville Birth Injury Attorney

 Erb’s Palsy

-Cephalohematoma and Caput Succedaneum
+Cephalohematoma & Caput Succedaneum

 Klumpke’s Palsy